aws/amazon-sagemaker-examples/ground_truth_labeling_jobs/ground_truth_custom_template_ner/README.md

-# SageMaker GroundTruth  - Named Entity Recognition
+# SageMaker GroundTruth Custom Template  - Named Entity Recognition
-This is a sample template for SageMaker named entity recognition ground truth solution.
+This is a sample custom template for SageMaker named entity recognition ground truth solution.

+**Note** This is an example  on how to build custom template.
+The named entity task has a built in readily available in SageMaker Groundtruth to use

-This has 3 components
+This exmaple has 3 components
 1. The HTML template that the workers will use to work on the task
 1. Lambda functions for pre and post processing rules.

-**Note** This template currently only supports one type of entity

 ![Preview](docs/preview.png)

-## Known issues
-1. Does not support multi-word entities on the user interface.

 ## Setup